anelendata/handoff/docs/remote_config.md

 After the run, you find the output from the exchange rate tap example from the previous example.

-In the aboe run command, we added `-a` option.
+In the above run command, we added `-a` option.
 This is short for `--push-artifacts`.
 With this option, the files under `<workspace_dir>/artifacts` will be push to the remote storage after the run.
 You can download the artifacts from the remote storage by runing: